mycaelli/mycaelli/README.md

-# Welcome to my Github profile 👋 My name is Myca !
+# Welcome to my Github profile 👋
 #
 ### 😄 Facts about me ...
 ##### I went to university to study fashion and, somehow along the way, found myself going towards the programming world :computer: